Computer history - 1984

 DEC (Digital Equipment Corporation) introduced ULTRIX in 1984.

 IBM announced the fabrication of experimental one-million-bit memory chips.
-The chips entered IBM's product lineup two years later as part of the IBM 3090.
+Two years later, the chips entered IBM's product lineup as part of the IBM 3090.

 The APPN (Advanced Peer-To-Peer Networking) architecture, soon to be widely used by mid-range systems, was developed by IBM researchers.
 It allows individual computers to talk to one another without a central server.